 Your Vote is Important.
-We, and the rest of the Board, invite you to attend the Annual Meeting.
-If you are not able to attend in person, we encourage you to vote by proxy.
-The Proxy Statement contains detailed information about the matters on which we are asking you to vote.
-Whether or not you plan to attend the Annual Meeting, your vote is important, and we encourage you to vote promptly.
-You can vote your shares over the telephone, via the Internet or by completing, dating, signing and returning a proxy card, as described in the Proxy Statement.
+I, and the rest of the Board, invite you to attend the Annual Meeting via the live audio webcast.
+If you are not able to attend via the live audio webcast, we encourage you to vote by proxy.
+The proxy statement contains detailed information about the matters on which we are asking you to vote.
+Whether or not you plan to attend the Annual Meeting via the live audio webcast, your vote is important, and we encourage you to vote promptly.
+You can vote your shares over the telephone, via the Internet or by completing, dating, signing and returning the enclosed proxy card or voting instruction form provided by your broker, as described in the enclosed Proxy Statement.

-Thank you for your ongoing support of, and continued interest in, Superior.
+Thank you for your ongoing support of Superior.